Cleveland Bridge & Engineering Company: 2016 death and HSE fine

-In 2022 Cleveland Bridge & Engineering was fined £1.5 million by the Health and Safety Executive, with a further cost judgement of £29,000 against them.
+In 2022, Cleveland Bridge & Engineering was fined £1.5 million by the Health and Safety Executive, with a further cost judgement of £29,000 against them.
 An inadequately secured crane access panel gave way in a 2016 fatal fall.
 The fine related to four breaches of the Health and Safety at Work etc. Act 1974 leading to the death.
-FRP Advisory stated it was unlikely the fine or costs could be paid.
+FRP stated it was unlikely the fine or costs could be paid.

-Shard delays
+The Shard

-In 2013 Cleveland Bridge was ordered to pay Severfield-Rowen plc £824,478 compensation for delays to their subcontract work on The Shard.
+In 2013, Cleveland Bridge was ordered to pay Severfield-Rowen plc £824,478 compensation for delays to their subcontracted work on The Shard.
 The judge accepted there was a very high incidence of poor workmanship in the steelwork Cleveland Bridge delivered.
 Cleveland Bridge's own internal correspondence highlighted an extraordinary work overload in 2010, and Judge Akenhead concluded it had taken on more work than it had capacity.

 Wembley Stadium

-In 2002 the company won a £60 million steelwork contract for the bowl of New Wembley Stadium.
+In 2002, the company won a £60 million steelwork contract for the bowl of New Wembley Stadium.
 Part way through construction, relationships between main contractor Multiplex and Cleveland Bridge broke down.
-Multiplex stripped Cleveland Bridge of their erection role, handing it to roof steelwork contractor, Hollandia.
-Two hundred of Cleveland Bridge's on site erection staff and subcontractors transferred to Hollandia.
-They subsequently went on strike and were sacked.
+Multiplex stripped Cleveland Bridge of their erection role, handing it to roof steelwork contractor Hollandia.
+Two hundred of Cleveland Bridge's on site erection staff and subcontractors transferred to Hollandia and were sacked after going on strike.
 The situation escalated when Cleveland Bridge unilaterally repudiated its remaining stadium fabrication contract.

-Both sides blamed the other for extra costs; delays; poor workmanship; missing or incorrect steelwork; damaged, missing or incorrect paintwork, and the chaotic state of records and the near site stock yards.
-Extensive litigation ensued and Cleveland Bridge was ultimately ordered to pay Multiplex £6,154,246.79 in respect of net earlier overpayments; breach of contract, and interest.
+Both sides blamed each other for extra costs; delays; poor workmanship; missing or incorrect steelwork; damaged, missing or incorrect paintwork; chaotic record-keeping; and state of the near site stock yards.
+Litigation ensued and Cleveland Bridge was ultimately ordered to pay Multiplex £6,154,246.79 in respect of net earlier overpayments; breach of contract, and interest.
 Cleveland Bridge was also ordered to pay 20% of Multiplex's legal costs.

-It was claimed, in evidence, that some Wembley steelwork had been fabricated in China for Cleveland Bridge and that it had ended up being diverted to the Beijing National Stadium.
+It was claimed, in evidence, that some Wembley steelwork had been fabricated in China for Cleveland Bridge and that it had been diverted to the Beijing National Stadium.

 Mr Justice Jackson's 2008 judgement in the Technology and Construction Court was highly critical of both parties unwillingness to settle earlier in such an expensive case where the core evidence extended to over 500 lever arch files, and photocopying costs alone were £1 million.
 He highlighted the large number of items at dispute where the sums involved were substantially exceeded by the legal costs involved in resolving them.